-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your or your child's progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Check with your doctor right away if you have upper stomach pain, pale stools, dark urine, loss of appetite, nausea, unusual tiredness, or yellow eyes or skin.
+Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Check with your doctor right away if you or your child have abdominal or stomach pain, cramping, or burning, black, tarry stools, constipation, diarrhea, heartburn, indigestion, nausea, or vomiting of blood or material that looks like coffee grounds.
 These may be symptoms of a serious stomach or bowel problem.

-This medicine may cause some people to become dizzy.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+This medicine may make you dizzy.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.